Fire and rescue services

 There's a risk of yellow fever in Paraguay.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel.

-Many cases of insect-borne infections are reported.
-The worst outbreaks have occurred in Asunción, Concepción and Ciudad del Este.
+Insect-borne disease outbreaks have occurred in Asuncion, Concepcion and Ciudad del Este.

 To protect yourself from disease: